 • Identify foods that are considered to be non-or low-acidogenic.

-• The criteria for selecting teeth for sealant placement.
+• Identify the criteria for selecting teeth for sealant placement.

 • List the four commandments for successful sealant retention.